JWicquart/fish_growth/README.md

-On the project main page on GitHub, click on the green button `Clone` and then click on `Download ZIP`
+On the project main page on GitHub, click on the green button `Code` and then click on `Download ZIP`